skofic/environmental-services/notes/README.md

 #### Data

-The collection contains over 36 million data records, one for each grid cell, and is structured as follows:
+The collection contains over 36 million data records, one for each grid cell.
+This data source is usually interrogated providing a point and selecting the grid cell that contains it.
+There are also services that provide a selection of grid cells within a specific distance range, contained by or intersecting a provided geometric shape, the results can also be aggregated.

+The records are structured as follows:

 ```json
 {